omardelarosa/markov-music-js/public/sqcr-demo/md/generative-hip-hop-slides.md

 -   Centered around 1/16th note ticks

--   Can be very manual and difficult to do programmatically.
+-   Can be difficult to "escape the grid" with durations < 1/16.

+-   Also tough to use subdivisions that are multiples of 3.

 ---